ufal/npfl114/tasks/sgd_manual.md

 manually, we will otherwise always use the automatic differentiation.
 Therefore, the assignment is more of a mathematical exercise and it is definitely not required to pass the course.
-Furthermore, we will compute the derivative of the output functions later on the Mar 9 lecture.
+Furthermore, we will compute the derivative of the output functions later on the Mar 16 practicals.

 Start with the
 [sgd_manual.py](https://github.com/ufal/npfl114/tree/master/labs/02/sgd_manual.py)